jzhoulab/Multiplexer/README.md

 # Overview

 Multiplexer is a Python library and command line interface tool that enables users to develop and apply Multiplexer sequence models.
 A "Multiplexer model" is an augmented neural network that is trained from a "Base" model to provide fast, simultaneous predictions for a large set of input variations, such as all possible single nucleotide variations (SNVs) for a single sequence.
 Here, we provide the pre-trained BelugaMultiplexer, which predicts the effects of all possible SNVs of a single 2,000 base-pair sequence for 2,002 chromatin profiles.
 Additionally, we provide a Jupyter notebook that contains a template for custom Multiplexer model training and development.
+A webserver that runs Beluga Multiplexer is available at https://multiplexer.zhoulab.io.
+The paper is available [here](https://icml-compbio.github.io/2023/papers/WCBICML2023_paper139.pdf).

 The command line tool features two methods, **predict** and **plot**.
 With **predict**, users can quickly generate a DNA-sequence and make predictions with either the trained BelugaMultiplexer model or their own Multiplexer model, and with **plot**, users can create visualizations of their prediction outputs.

 # Installation